link to lyrics, sheet music, and audio files

 You might think how, historically, people often began grand ventures "in the name of the Father, the Son, and the Holy Spirit."
 Think of some Cinemascope Columbus setting off with his three ships!
 But here's the point of "Morning Prayer": God is willing to walk with us through ventures much less grand.
 In fact, God wants to help us through all of our Tuesday-Wednesday-Thursday lives.

-Psalm 8, a favorite psalm to me, expresses this idea—that God, whose fingers crafted the stuff of stars, astonishingly, cares for minuscule us.
+Psalm 8, a favorite psalm to me, expresses this idea—that God, whose fingers crafted the stuff of stars, astonishingly, cares for minuscule us!

 Have you ever had occasion to be seasick?
 Years ago, I was on a large boat, crossing a nasty North Sea.
 It was so nasty that disposable foil-lined cartons were conveniently placed for passengers throughout the ship.
 The halls down below were all shifting, and smelling bad, and no one could walk in a straight line, except the seasoned Norwegian sailors who seemed much too cheerful.
 Anyway, we had hours of this to face, and the best we could do was to wrap in blankets, huddle in lounge chairs on deck, and look, look, look out at the horizon.
 The horizon was stable, and focusing on that was what we needed.